 Volunteers often wear the white chemist’s coat, read aloud and remember romantic Dublin through the words of James Joyce.
 Visitors can also read a page and pass the book around the room.

 However, it’s not just tourists that come here, but regulars too.
 Stools are plotted around the room for visitors to sit, read and have a chat afterwards.

 Thanks to its welcoming atmosphere, Sweny’s pharmacy has become something of a hub for local artists and writers.
 Its reading group even incorporates other works by Joyce and other writers into its schedule.

 Unopened medicine bottles sit on shelves, ready to be curiously admired.
-A selection of second-hand books fill the space in the centre of the room, waiting to be browsed.
-Oh, and not to forget, there’s the lemon-scented soap on the counter, the very soap that made the shop famous!
+A selection of secondhand books fill the space in the centre of the room, waiting to be browsed.
+Oh, and let’s not forget, there’s the lemon-scented soap on the counter – the very soap that made this shop famous!

 Watch out for Bloomsday events this June with our What’s On listings.